stanicaa/nlp/README.md

 - NOTE: there is actually no particular need for nltk here, spacy can do the tokenizing too.
 So it is actually an overkill to use both libraries.
 - You can do a lot more with spacy, check https://spacy.io/ .
 - Same with nltk.
 Check https://www.nltk.org/ .

+blob_NaiveBayes.py
+- Exercise for understandign NaiveBayes classifiers.
+This example is purely an exercise.
+In this particular case, I was playign with company transcripts.
+We are using TextBlob here, https://textblob.readthedocs.io/en/dev/index.html, a very good library for simple tasks.
+- Why just an exercise?
+Because we find NaiveBayes classifiers to be actually very naive, and testing did not find it good enough.
+For building stronger classifiers, we strongly recommend doing deeper work/research on scikit.learn and tensorflow libraries.